Sexual communication

 Sexual communication is a conversation between partners about sex, which is necessary to obtain sexual consent, to learn about likes and dislikes, and to obtain sexual satisfaction.

 Sexual communication is a transitional stage from the romantic period of a relationship to a closer intimate and sexual relationship between partners.

 Sexual communication in different countries is based on the partners' chosen religion and marriage customs, so it can start at different stages of the partners' relationship.
-Sexual communication is not primary in the relationship of partners, and in harmonious relationships it occurs after the spiritual perception of the partner.